dcdpr/did-btc1/chapters/CRUD-Operations.md

    algorithm.
 1. Set `verificationMethod` to the result of retrieving the verificationMethod from `sourceDocument` using the `verificationMethodId`.
-1. Validate the `verificationMethod` is a Schnorr secp256k1 Multikey:
+1. Validate the `verificationMethod` is a BIP340 Multikey:
     1. `verificationMethod.type` == `Multikey`
     1. `verificationMethod.publicKeyMultibase[4]` == `z66P`
 1. Set `didUpdateInvocation` to the result of passing `btc1Identifier`,